contentstack/contentstack-vuejs-starter-app/README.md

 [![Contentstack Logo](/public/contentstack.png)](https://www.contentstack.com/)

-# Create a marketing website using VueJS
+# Create a marketing website using Vue.js

 About Contentstack: Contentstack is a headless CMS with an API-first approach that puts content at the centre.
 It is designed to simplify the process of publication by separating code from content.